eventbrite/pysoa/docs/api.rst

   ``sentinel_failover_retries`` is enabled)
 - ``server.transport.redis_gateway.send``: A timer indicating how long it takes the Redis Gateway server transport to send a response
+- ``server.transport.redis_gateway.send.message_size``: A histogram indicating the total size of the response sent back to the client.
 - ``server.transport.redis_gateway.send.error.missing_reply_queue``: A counter incremented each time the Redis Gateway server transport is unable to send a response because the message metadata is missing the required ``reply_to`` attribute